Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Considering the considerable time and expense involved, it is important to ask: “Do we fully understand our security expenditure and is it focused on the right things?”

 It is clear that rapid changes are going to continue taking place–not only in the threat landscape, but also in the nuclear industry.
 In the years to come, nuclear reactors will change, including the deployment of small modular reactors, and the threats—many of which have not even been anticipated yet—will evolve.
 It is crucial that those with responsibility for nuclear materials understand the nature of such change and put strategies and structures in place to mitigate it.

-The purpose of this workshop is to discuss technological changes that might take place in the coming decades and how nuclear organisations and other nuclear security stakeholders can strategically anticipate and prepare to meet them.
-Set against the societal backdrop of human rights and corporate governance, this workshop will ask:
+The purpose of this workshop was to discuss technological changes that might take place in the coming decades and how nuclear organisations and other nuclear security stakeholders can strategically anticipate and prepare to meet them.
+Set against the societal backdrop of human rights and corporate governance, this workshop asked:

 Based on the workshop’s findings, WINS will produce a Special Report on Advanced Security Technologies to complement its existing publications on Tracking Technologies, Big Data and Modelling & Simulation.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.